daniel-covelli/senior-thesis/README.md

-# Understanding Political Content Recommendaions on YouTube
+# The Politics of YouTube Recommendations

 Read me coming soon...